-The minor in human-computer interaction will give students core knowledge about techniques for building successful user interfaces; approaches for conceiving, refining, and evaluating interfaces that are useful and useable; and techniques for identifying opportunities for computational technology to improve the quality of people’s lives through technology.
+The minor in interdisciplinary human-computer interaction gives students core knowledge about techniques for building successful user interfaces; approaches for conceiving, refining, and evaluating interfaces that are useful and useable; and techniques for identifying opportunities to improve the quality of people’s lives through technology.

 Key Concepts, Skills and Methods

 The key concepts, skills and methods that students will learn in the HCI minor include:

 The only prerequisite for this minor is an introductory-level college programming course (such as 15-110, 15-112, 15-121, 15-123, 51-257, or 15-104) and to be in good standing with the university.

 In addition to the programming prerequisite, the minor has required two courses—05-391 Designing Human-Centered Systems (DHCS) and 05-392 Interaction Design Overview (IDO)—and four approved electives.
 The student will be required to get a grade of “C” or better in each course in order for it to count as part of the minor.
 There is no final project or research required for the minor.